Vanderbilt football DBs coach Dan Jackson apologizes for anti-Semitic Facebook comment - NewsBreak

 Vanderbilt football DBs coach Dan Jackson apologizes for anti-Semitic Facebook comment

-Vanderbilt football defensive backs coach Dan Jackson released a statement Friday night apologizing for recent Facebook comments defending Kanye West over antisemitic comments .
+Vanderbilt football defensive backs coach Dan Jackson released a statement Friday night apologizing for recent Facebook comments defending Kanye West over antisemitic comments.
+In a later statement, football coach Clark Lea and athletic director Candice Lee said the situation was being handled internally.

 The comment was not publicly viewable, but Stop Antisemitism said that the comment was brought to its attention via a screen recording of a Facebook post that included Jackson's comment.
 Jackson's statement acknowledged the comment.